Epidemiology of HIV/AIDS: Sub-Saharan Africa

-Females in Sub-Saharan Africa continue to be adversely affected by HIV with data that reveals women 15-24 years of age are two times as likely to contract HIV compared to their male counterparts.
+Females in Sub-Saharan Africa continue to be adversely affected by HIV with data that reveals women 15–24 years of age are two times as likely to contract HIV compared to their male counterparts.
 However, it has been noted, that empowering women when it comes to education has an effect on lowering their risk of becoming infected with HIV.
-Data from Sub-Saharan Africa also shows that women are more likely to get tested for HIV, therefor a higher percentage of women compared to men are aware that they have HIV.
+Data from Sub-Saharan Africa also shows that women are more likely to get tested for HIV, therefore a higher percentage of women compared to men are aware that they have HIV.
 There are also a higher percentage of women who are receiving treatment and women are more likely to continue with treatment once started.

 Although HIV infection rates are much lower in Nigeria than in other African countries, the size of Nigeria's population meant that by the end of 2003, there were an estimated 3.6 million people infected.
 On the other hand, Uganda, Zambia, Senegal, and most recently Botswana have begun intervention and educational measures to slow the spread of HIV, and Uganda has succeeded in actually reducing its HIV infection rate.

 During COVID-19, some countries in South and East Africa were able to set up treatment sites that provided 1.8 million individuals with a larger supply of antiretroviral (ART) medication that could sustain them for longer than the typical 3 months.
 In the quarterly report following lockdown, they saw a 10% decrease in the number of individuals that experienced treatment interruptions from the quarter before lockdown.
 South Africa also saw that those infected with HIV had a great risk of complications if they contracted the COVID-19 virus, and more so if they were not receiving ART.
 The other issue seen before the COVID-19 pandemic arrived was the lack of health care workers.
 In a bar graph created by the World Health Organization (WHO) comparing regions and globally, Sub-Saharan Africa had the least number of health professionals per 10 000 people.